bplmaps/lmec-main-site/content/articles/franz-ritter-s-1607-sundial-map.md

 ⁠
 This projection was used as early as 6th century BCE, mainly for star maps.
 These maps were originally called horologia (Latin for clock or sundial) or sundial maps because the angles around the central point at a particular latitude correspond to the face of a sundial at that latitude; 15° around the central point (1/24th of a full 360°) corresponds to one hour on a sundial.
 These maps came to be called gnomonic projections in the 19th century, named after the gnomon—the part of a sundial that casts the shadow.⁠
 ⁠
+⁠{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:wd3762879/1232,1035,1690,1352/full/0/default.jpg" caption="1607 sundial map by Franz Ritter" class="figure-right" >}}
 Shown here is Franz Ritter's 1607 sundial map, centered on the North Pole.
 To use as a sundial, the map would be flipped to have north at the bottom, and a gnomon would be placed rising up from the North Pole.
-The shadow-tip would point at the meridians numbered around the edge of the map.⁠
-⁠{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:wd3762879/1232,1035,1690,1352/full/0/default.jpg" caption="1607 sundial map by Franz Ritter">}}
-This map was published on a sheet with 10 other horological diagrams in Ritter's "Speculum Solis".
+The shadow-tip would point at the meridians numbered around the edge of the map.⁠ The map was published on a sheet with 10 other horological diagrams in Ritter's "Speculum Solis".
 The multi-volume work on time and clocks included intriguing illustrations of theoretical clocks.⁠

 {{< figure src="<img src="https://plume.epfl.ch/i/?IIIF=/b7/59/8b/e4/b7598be4-e321-40a6-85f9-6ef541b35fcb/iiif/CHEPFL_LIPR_AXB35_000348.tif/14.720893141945774,486.1786148238153,1442.647527910686,1597.0230862697447/!490,542/0/default.jpg">" caption="A water clock.
 Detail from Franz Ritter.
 "Speculum solis."
 1660.
 L'Ecole polytechnique fédérale de Lausanne. https://bit.ly/3lW0EwO⁠" class="figure-left" >}}